Helveg/bwpy/docs/source/index.rst

    import bwpy

    with bwpy("my_data.bwr", "r") as datafile:
+      # Return the slice of the first 10 temporal recordings with a step of 2
       datafile.t[0:10:2]
-      #will return the slice of the first 10 temporal recordings with a step of 2

 The data can be restricted to certain channels by indexing the `.ch` property like a two-dimensional array: